datascienceguide/datascienceguide.github.io/_posts/prediction/classification/2016-10-29-naive-bayes-classifier.md

 P(fair) = 99/100
 This is because a dishonest casino has a 99% fair dice and 1% loaded dice.

-We also know what rolling a dice is independant of each other (see the [gamblers fallacy](https://en.wikipedia.org/wiki/Gambler's_fallacy)).
+We also know what rolling a dice is independent of each other (see the [gamblers fallacy](https://en.wikipedia.org/wiki/Gambler's_fallacy)).
 For this reason:

 $$P(666 | loaded ) = P(6 | loaded) \times P(6 | loaded) \times P(6 | loaded) = P(6 | loaded)^3$$